Love Actually

 Love Actually is a 2003 Christmas romantic comedy film written and directed by Richard Curtis.
-It features an ensemble cast, composed predominantly of British actors, many of whom had worked with Curtis in previous film and television projects.
-Mostly filmed on location in London, the screenplay delves into different aspects of love as shown through 10 separate stories involving a variety of individuals, many of whom are shown to be interlinked as the plot progresses.
-The story begins five weeks before Christmas and is played out in a weekly countdown until the holiday, followed by an epilogue that takes place one month later.
+The film features an ensemble cast, composed predominantly of British actors, many of whom had worked with Curtis in previous projects.
+An international co-production of the United Kingdom, United States and France, it was mostly filmed on location in London.
+The film delves into different aspects of love as shown through 10 separate stories involving a variety of individuals, many of whom are interlinked as the plot progresses.
+The story begins six weeks before Christmas and is played out in a weekly countdown until the holiday, followed by an epilogue that takes place in the New Year.